 I was born in Tolmezzo, in northeastern Italy, on 22 February 1984.
 As a high school student at the Institute Malignani, I was involved in various scientific olympiads under the supervision of Eliana Ginevra and Renzo Pozzo.
 I received an honorable mention in the Italian physics olympiads and a special award at the European Union Contest for Young Scientists, which I joined after being awarded first prize at the Italian national competition.

 In 2003, I enrolled at the University of Pavia, among the oldest in Europe, founded in 1361.
-In Pavia I was also a fellow of the Collegio Borromeo and a student of the Istituto Universitario di Studi Superiori (IUSS), one of the three grandes écoles in Italy, together with the Scuola Normale Superiore and the Scuola Superiore Sant’Anna in Pisa.
-In 2006, I graduated summa cum laude in physics (110/110 e lode, in the Italian system).
-I continued with a graduate training in condensed matter physics, which I completed summa cum laude in 2009.
+In Pavia I was also a fellow of the Collegio Borromeo and a student of the University School for Advanced Studies IUSS, one of the three grandes écoles in Italy, together with the Scuola Normale Superiore and the Scuola Superiore Sant’Anna in Pisa.
+In 2006, I graduated summa cum laude in physics (110/110 e lode in the Italian system).
+I continued with a graduate training in condensed matter, which I completed summa cum laude in 2009.

 To learn more about my research, please click here!